Luu2002/use-GeoJSON/README.md

 You will see the key moments in my life as you follow this map.
 Beginning with my birthplace and the town where I grew up, each site is labeled with its own coordinates, giving a concrete link between the events of my life and the actual world.

-* This page is under construction and will not include every detail of my life path.
+Warning!
+This page is under construction and will not include every detail of my life path.